benjamin-white/investoo-tech-challenge/README.md

 **Please, do not spend hours on this challenge.
 If you've spent more than 2 hours working on this, I'd much prefer you to stop where you are, and write some notes detailing what your next steps would have been.
 No one likes a long test!**

 ### Requirements
 * Implement query parameter filtering for your API.
 Think about where you'd perform this filtering, it's syntax, and usability.
-Below are some examples, **but you don't need to implement all of these!**
+Below are some examples, **but you do not need to implement all of these!**
   * property is greater/less than/equal to X
   * property has date earlier/later than X
   * property contains/does not contain X (if the property is an array)